Mezuzah: Legal battles in the U.S.

-In 2006, a more narrowly focused amendment to the state's Condominium Property Act was initiated by Illinois Senator Ira Silverstein, the first such state law.
+In January 2006, a more narrowly focused amendment to the state's Condominium Property Act was initiated by Illinois Senator Ira Silverstein, the first such state law, which specifically prohibited Condominium Boards from creating "a rule or regulation that shall prohibit any reasonable accommodation for religious practices, including the attachment of religiously-mandated objects to the front door area of a condominium unit."
+That April, the bill was signed by Governor Rod Blagojevich, and went into effect January 1, 2007.

 In 2006, a woman in a condo building in Fort Lauderdale, Florida, was instructed to remove the mezuzah from her hallway unit and threatened with a fine.
 After a lengthy legal battle, the condo association was found guilty of discrimination.
 In 2008, House Bill 995, an amendment to the Florida Condominium Act, modeled on the Illinois state legislation, became law.

 In Texas in 2007, a couple living in Houston was instructed to "remove the item attached to your door frame" to avoid violating association rules.
 A legal battle ensued, during which a U.S. District Court judge ruled in 2008 on behalf of the condo association.
 Subsequently, the couple turned to Texas House of Representatives member Garnet F. Coleman.
 His bill to protect such religious displays, as introduced in 2009, was not adopted, but in June 2011 a slightly revised version (HB1278) was signed into law by Texas Governor Rick Perry.

 A bill designed to prevent mezuzah bans nationwide was proposed in 2008 (H.R.
 6932) by U.S. Congressman Jerrold Nadler.
 It never became law.